IT2GO-Gloria/About-Gloria/README.md

-- Hi, I’m @IT2GO-Gloria
+- Hi, I’m @IT2GO-Gloria (Gloria Johnston)
 - I’m interested in Artificial Intelligence and Technology.
 - I’m looking to collaborate on projects that will expand on my skills/knowledge.
 - I am a software engineer, with a concentration in Java, Maven, HTML, CSS, Javascript, Angular and Postgres SQL.
-I also have had Web Development training in: HTML, CSS,         JavaScript, Node, Express, Mongo DB, Code Pen, Visual Studio Code, Eclipse IDE and more.
+- I also have had Web Development training in: HTML, CSS, JavaScript, Node, Express, Mongo DB, Code Pen, Visual Studio Code, Eclipse IDE and more.
 - You can reach me at gloria.johnston@revature.net